katharinafriedel/katharinafriedel/README.md

 Hi, I'm Katharina!

 I'm an **international business student** specializing in finance, currently in the final years of my bachelor's degree.
-I’m passionate about financial markets and I’m actively preparing for a career in Global Markets

 My interests include **Global Markets & Trading**, as well as **Financial Modeling** and **Risk Analysis**.

 So far, I have gained basic knowledge in **Python** (regressions, data handling, plotting) through my studies.
-I now just started a course to develop skills in **R**.
+I now just started a course to develop skills in **SQL**.
 Furthermore, I am a proficient **Excel** user through previous experiences and a WSP crash course.
-I am currently learning how to develop financial models.
+I can develop financial models (DCF and LBO models) and I am currently learning how to utilize VBA.

 I'm working on strengthening my programming and analytical toolkit through hands-on projects, courses, and self-study — and sharing my progress here.